Pleasure in Craft. The Germans

 How many country in the world have been able to do that… Japan you say but Japan hardly has to spend on its defense.
 Within a century they have been destroyed twice and yet have been able to rebuilt it!!!

-I do agree regarding the incredible strength and intelligence of the Germans.
-I always admired (and loved) them, I learned a bit their beautiful language, and this post, after all, is a tribute to their greatness.
-I cannot say if I love them more than the British because in my view we cannot compare peoples like that plus I love and admire the British too and by learning English I have learned lots of things thanks to them.
-German is a fascinating topic, but I think in the future I will face topics regarding UK and America as well.
+I do agree as for the incredible strength and intelligence of the Germans.
+I always admired (and loved) them, I learned their beautiful language a bit, and this post, after all, is a tribute to their greatness.
+I cannot say whether I love them more than the British because in my view we cannot compare peoples like that plus I owe a lot to the English language which has allowed me to learn so many things.
+Germany is a fascinating subject, but I think in the future I will face topics regarding UK and America as well.
 Plus of course other nations and Islam (especially Mediterranean Islam) too.
 I will not abandon India and China, of course.
-Only, you international people, pls remember I also have to talk of the Romans once in a while lol.
+Only, you international people, pls remember I also have to talk about the Romans once in a while lol.

 Can I be a little Biased?
 Lol